open-pioneer/trails-starter/docs/RepositoryGuide.md

 Starts the [TypeScript compiler](https://www.typescriptlang.org/) in watch mode to detect problems during development.
 It is recommended to run this script alongside the `dev` server.

+### `pnpm check-duplicates`

+Runs the `check-pnpm-duplicates` CLI tool ([docs](https://www.npmjs.com/package/@open-pioneer/check-pnpm-duplicates)) to check for accidental duplicate packages.
+When it encounters a duplicate package (that has not been explicitly allowed), it will fail with an error message.
+To configure the tool (for example, to add expected duplicates), edit `support/duplicate-packages.yaml`.

+This script is used because we migrated away from `peerDependencies` due to some limitations of current pnpm versions.
+With the help of this script, we can ensure that we don't accidentally install the same package multiple times.

+The script runs automatically after `pnpm install` (see `prepare` script in `package.json`).

 ### `pnpm run test`

 Starts [Vitest](https://vitest.dev/) to run all automated tests.